seds-celestia-simulations/Penrose/docs/penrose_plan.md

 ## 4. Validation Before Optimization

-Every new physical capability should first exist in the CPU implementation where it can be validated.
+Every new physical capability should first exist in the Scientific engine implementation where it can be validated.

-Only after validation should GPU implementations be developed where appropriate.
+Only after validation should Realtime rendering engine implementations be developed where appropriate.

 ---